Core Chiropractic Brighton, 2 Circus Parade, New England Road, Brighton, BN1 4GW

 Peroneus Stretch | Brighton Physiotherapy

-The peroneus stretch is an important exercise used to improve flexibility and relieve tension in the peroneal muscles, which are located along the outer side of the lower leg.
-These muscles, called the peroneus longus and peroneus brevis, play a major role in stabilizing the ankle and supporting foot movement during activities such as walking, running, jumping, and balancing.
-Because these muscles are heavily involved in daily movement, they can become tight or overworked, especially in athletes, runners, dancers, or individuals who spend long periods standing.
-If you’re interested in learning more about the benefits and proper technique of the Peroneus Stretch, the following guide will explain how to safely and effectively perform it.
+The Peroneus Stretch helps improve flexibility and relieve tension in the peroneal muscles, which run along the outer side of the lower leg.
+The peroneus longus and peroneus brevis muscles play a vital role in ankle stability and foot movement during walking, running, jumping, balancing, and other everyday activities.
+Because these muscles work continuously to support movement, they can become tight or overworked, particularly in athletes, runners, dancers, and people who spend long periods on their feet.

 Pigeon Stretch | Brighton Physiotherapy